atp1o2/BV-Challenges/README.md

 -----

+### Pre-work

-Whenever I start on a web page, my pre-work always involves getting the styling work flow to work with me instead of against.
+Whenever I start on a web page, my pre-work always involves getting the styling to work with me instead of against.
 For a developing project, these are the steps I take:

 - Organize style sheets according to major components and static web pages
-- Establish brand colors in the form of variables ie. $brandNavy: #1b3950;
+- Establish brand colors in the form of variables ie. `$brandNavy: #1b3950;`
-- Ensure SASS is ordering style sheets the correct order
+- Ensure SASS is ordering style sheets in the correct order
   * Importing a variables scss before bootstrap.
 This allows the developer to override bootstraps default variables in order to better utilize bootstraps already made classes instead of creating more utility classes
-  * For ex, by overriding bootstrap's $font-size-h5 variable, I could have used the h5 class (not tag) to achieve a font-size of 18px instead of creating a utility class for it (see ./style/utilities.css)
+  * For ex, by overriding bootstrap's `$font-size-h5` variable, I could have used the h5 class (not tag) to achieve a font-size of 18px instead of creating a utility class for it (see `./style/utilities.css`)
 - Create utility classes from brand colors and lock down site wide typography

-These above steps are crucial for developer friendly front end work flow.
-By utilizing as many Bootstrap classes as possible, we are keeping our code DRY which besides the standard benefits of optimization and better readability, helps us avoid tech debt caused by destructive css practices.
+These above steps are important for a developer friendly front end work flow.
+By utilizing as many Bootstrap classes as possible, we are keeping our code DRY which besides the standard benefits of optimization and readability, helps us avoid tech debt caused by destructive css practices.
 Plus it just makes styling more enjoyable overall.

-Post Pre-work (There's gotta be a better way to say that)
+### Post Pre-work (There's gotta be a better way to say that)

 1. After getting a design, I build the responsive skeleton with all the elements in place.
 My main focus is to use as much Bootstrap as possible to get rough spacing, columns, and responsiveness down.